Meet5555/Urban-company/README.md

 - **Service Completion:** Providers can mark services as completed.
 - **Interconnections:** When user / services deleted or canceled then all the arrays gets updated properly.

+## Data Storage
+- for storing all schema and array brower's local storage API is used.

 ## Setup and Installation
 1. Clone the repository.
 2. Open `index.html` in a web browser.